The NEW Challenges of Marketing on FACEBOOK & How to Overcome Them

 Facebook’s ‘discovery engine’ means they recommend more content from accounts users aren’t connected to.1

-Have you noticed that on Instagram you see “suggested” posts from accounts that you don’t follow?
+Have you noticed that on Instagram, you see “suggested” posts from accounts that you don’t follow?
 That’s their AI — Artificial Intelligence.
 It’s pulling content that it thinks you may be interested in.
-(IMHO, it still needs fine-tuning.)

-This may help the Challenge for those just starting…
+This may help the Challenges for those just starting…

-It’s easy to build a following organically on Facebook, especially if you’re just starting.
-If you’re a B2B business, concentrate on LinkedIn and Twitter.
-Still, post on Facebook to help with SEO, but don’t expect miracles unless you do paid ads.
+It’s fairly easy to build a following organically on Facebook, especially if you’re just starting.
+If you’re a B2B business, concentrate on LinkedIn and X. Still, post on Facebook to help with SEO, but don’t expect miracles unless you do paid ads.
 More on those below.
+[Related: B2B or B2C or both?]

 If you’re trying to reach the consumer (B2C), then here are some tips: